Badly communicated, bad for your career?

 3. Let it be

 In general: Unpleasant truths should be kept secret for short-term acquaintances.
 For example, with people you meet in the elevator or colleagues from the third floor.
 Caution should also be exercised with superiors.
 At least when it comes to trickier things than a tousled hairstyle or a stain on your shirt.
 Because the advice of subordinates or strangers is often perceived as inappropriate.
-Conversely, the Chef do not leave out the assistant's pimple or comment on the hickey (which she of course covered with makeup for hours and covered with a bandana).
+Conversely, the Manager do not leave out the assistant's pimple or comment on the hickey (which she of course covered with makeup for hours and covered with a bandana).

 Communicate correctly: 3 tips